fuzzylabs/edge-vision-power-estimation/docs/TensorRT.md

 ### Build phase

-This phase is responsible for building and producing an optimizing TensorRT engine.
+This phase is responsible for building and producing an optimized TensorRT engine.

 Building a TensorRT engine consists of following steps